Xin Zhui: Preservation

 Scientists believe that three major factors helped preserve her body.
 First was the careful preparation of the body for burial, which slowed the early stage of decomposition.
 Second, the body was placed in an airtight set of coffins.
 Lastly, the burial chamber was positioned deep underground, surrounded by charcoal and white clay.
 Water and air did not leak in and the temperature stayed constantly cool.
 However, scientists do not know for certain what combination of factors helped preserve Xin Zhui's corpse, or why almost the same conditions failed to preserve other bodies.

 Other "Mawangdui-Type" cadavers in similar conditions have been found in China.
 Two from the same time period as Xin Zhui; they belong to a male official named Sui Xiaoyuan found in Jingzhou and a noblewoman named Ling Huiping found in Lianyungang.
 No consistent pattern explained why their bodies were preserved.
 All three had coffins containing liquid.
 However, Lady Dai's was acidic, whereas others' were alkaline, which would have aided bacterial growth.
 The tombs were also dug to different depths, from 5 metres (16 feet) to 16 metres (52 feet) and contained differing amounts of charcoal and white clay.
 In addition, similar airtight and watertight coffins failed to keep other cadavers from decomposing into skeletons or dust.

+The body of Wu Rui, who was King of Changsha in the time of Xin Zhui's youth, was reported to be in a perfect condition when it was dug out four centuries later.
+According to legend, a man who took part in the grave robbery on the orders of Sun Quan later remarked to an officer that the latter closely resembled Wu Rui in appearance, but a bit shorter.
+The astonished officer then confirmed that he was indeed a descendant of the Changsha royal family.